Corvus-Alex/M2_Internship_Sharks/README.md

   `bash Last_step.sh`

   Finally the last subscript is about the tree construction, and is by far the most customizable one.
-  As a tree maker we use the program IQtree, since its option are numerous.
+  As a tree maker we use the program IQ-TREE, since its option are numerous.
   However, some missing data are still possible (unlikely) , and the user will have to manually remove the species with only missing data.

-  Many options are associated with Iqtree, and if the user want to make a more complete analyze, all the option are referenced in the user guide of Iqtree.
+  Many options are associated with IQ-TREE, and if the user want to make a more complete analyze, all the option are referenced in the user guide of Iqtree.
   By doing so, you will have to modify the file **tree.sh** manualy at the last line, and replacing this line with your augumented version.

+ The complete run took me more than 1 hour but, in my opinion, is far more powerfull.
+Notabilly because incomplete sequence will remain still useful.
+As for a comparaison if I only took the first script to make my phylogeny, only 100 sequences will be available, on the opposite, with the second code, the phylogeny comprised more than 380 species, so almost 3 times more! (tested on 02/17/21)

   ### Reference